The conference will be held at the University of Bristol campus in Clifton, Bristol. All venues are a short walk from each other.

 Getting to Bristol

 Bristol can be reached from any part of the UK.
-Your destination would be the Bristol Temple Meads railway station as Bristol Parkway is further away from the Campus at higher cost for bus or taxi.
+Your destination would be the Bristol Temple Meads railway station as Bristol Parkway is further away from the campus at a higher cost for bus or taxi.
 From there you can either walk (30 mins), take bus number 8 or a taxi/Uber (the ride should cost around £8-10).
-As some of you will be aware, the privatized UK rail companies are expensive.
+As some of you will be aware, the UK rail travel can be expensive.
 Return tickets are often more economical than two singles.
 Booking well in advance is advisable to avoid losing all the money that you had hoped to spend in the pub.
 You can book from several websites but try http://www.nationalrail.co.uk/ and look for off peak times.

-London is connected by National Express (<www.nationalexpress.com>) and Megabus (<www.uk.megabus.com>).
+Bristol is served by both National Express (<www.nationalexpress.com>) and Megabus (<www.uk.megabus.com>).
 This can be a very cheap option to access Bristol from around the UK.
 Book in advance.
 Buses stop either at Bristol Bus & Coach Station or near Cabot Circus.
 The easiest way to get to the campus from there is on foot or by taxi.
 Do note that the campus is at the top of a large hill and is not for the faint-hearted.

 Bristol Airport is very well connected with regular flights to all areas of Europe and is also a cheap option for people coming from the north of the UK.
 For more information, see http://bristolairport.co.uk.
 Cardiff is about an hour away and is another alternative, well connected by train to Bristol; however, note that the airport is a fair way away from the city and the railway station.
-You can also fly into London.
-NB. expect to add £60-140 in transport to Bristol if flying into London, plus 3 hours or more commute each direction.
+You can also fly into London, but expect to add £60-140 in transport to Bristol if flying into London airports for the three-hour-plus commute in each direction.

 There are carparks around Clifton.
-Street parking in Clifton, near the University, costs up to £10 per day.
-Bristol is about 1.5-2 hours’ drive from London, as an example.
+There is limited street parking in Clifton near the university and it costs around £10-16 per day.
+As an example, Bristol is about 1.5-2 hours’ drive from London.

 Delegates are responsible for booking their own accommodation.
-There are several hotels near the University in different price classes.
+There are several hotels near the university in different price classes.
 Due to the festive season being at its peak, and Clifton being a popular party destination, booking well in advance is strongly advisable.
-Prices are high near the University and downtown Bristol.
-Near the University there are youth hostels https://www.yha.org.uk/hostel/yha-bristol with beds from £25 and a range of hotels with prices starting at £60 per night and going up fast.
+Prices are high near the university and in city centre Bristol.
+Near the university there are youth hostels https://www.yha.org.uk/hostel/yha-bristol with beds from £25 and a range of hotels with prices starting at £60 per night and going up fast.
 A cheap nearby option would be The Washington http://the-washington-guesthouse-bristol.business.site.
 More comfortable hotels are The Berkeley Square Hotel with prices at £121 https://cliftonhotels.com/bristol-hotels/berkeley-square, or the Berkeley Square House, with prices around £94 https://www.berkeleysquarehousebristol.co.uk.
 Another increasingly popular option is to stay in AirBnB https://www.airbnb.co.uk or Homestay https://www.homestay.com/united-kingdom/bristol.
 We stress that these suggestions are not recommendations.
 Alternatively, good online resources are http://www.booking.com, www.trivago.co.uk or http://www.tripadvisor.co.uk.